brentp/brentp.github.io/docs/blog/posts/ai-coding-vcf.md

 ## The Changing AI Coding Experience

-This library that I wrote/managed the writing of is based on something I wanted to do for a long time.
+The libraries that I wrote/managed the writing of are based on something I wanted to do for a long time.
 I've been embedding scripting interfaces into genomics tools
 [since 2016](https://link.springer.com/article/10.1186/s13059-016-0973-5) and since then have found it quite useful.
 I prefer Javascript syntax but it has always been easier to embed lua and still have good performance.
-I had an old `rust` [repo](https://github.com/brentp/help-repositories/tree/976b00c5c4b6d2c023ed92b585cc5b38f0207320) where I had made a small example and tried to get help to understand why my minimal rust program with V8 scripting was leaking memory.
+I had an old `rust` [repo](https://github.com/brentp/help-repositories/tree/976b00c5c4b6d2c023ed92b585cc5b38f0207320) with a small example to attempt to get help to understand why my minimal rust program with V8 scripting was leaking memory.
 I was not able to resolve that.
-In early december, I asked GPT 5.2 to fix the leak and make sure to update to latest v8 crate.
+In early December, I asked GPT 5.2 to fix the leak and make sure to update to latest v8 crate.
 It did, in one shot.
 And we went from there.
 What was striking to me was the rate of change in improvement.
-I had the sense previously that things were plateauing--the models were getting better but it wasn't changing that much.
-This felt very different.
+I had the sense previously that things were plateauing--the models were getting better but it wasn't changing my day-to-day much.
+This felt different.
 I was continually 1, 2, or 3-shotting substantial features with tests and documentation.
 I think writing a wrapper library is probably a nice use-case for the LLMs as they currently are, but the entire experience was easy.
-I guess there's a realization that this will continue to improve in months, not years and that what I offer now is taste and high-level guidance.
+I guess there's a realization that this will continue to improve in months, not years and that what I offer now in the coding process is taste and high-level guidance.
 I am excited about what I can build next.
 And also wondering what software engineering/programming will look like.
 And what will be my place in it.
 I don't have any deep thoughts here, just noticing this new reality encroaching.